This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Butter: This recipe requires 2 tablespoons of salted butter.
-Melt one tablespoon with brown sugar to create the luscious topping, and use the second tablespoon, softened, in the cake batter for richness.
+• Butter: You’ll need 2 tablespoons of salted butter for this recipe.
+Melt 1 tablespoon with brown sugar to create the caramelized topping, and use the remaining tablespoon, softened, in the cake batter to add richness.

-• Sugar: White granulated sugar is used to sweeten the cake, while brown sugar in the topping adds a deep, essential flavor.
-If you don’t have brown sugar, consider using our homemade brown sugar recipe to make a small batch to use in this recipe.
+• Sugar: Granulated sugar sweetens the cake, while brown sugar gives the topping its deep, caramel-like flavor.
+If you’re out of brown sugar, try making a small batch using our homemade brown sugar recipe.

-• Pineapple Slice: Both fresh and canned pineapple are suitable for this recipe, providing that signature tropical taste.
-Consider using leftover pineapple in a small batch of Ambrosia, a Tropical Smoothie, or as a topping for broiled chicken.
+• Pineapple Slice: Fresh or canned pineapple works perfectly in this recipe, delivering the classic tropical flavor.
+Use any leftover pineapple in Ambrosia, a Tropical Smoothie, or as a topping for broiled chicken.

-• Egg Yolk: Just one egg yolk is needed to add moisture and structure to the cake.
-Hang on to the egg white and use it in one of our egg white recipes like Coconut Macaroons or Flourless Chocolate Cookies.
+• Egg Yolk: Just one yolk adds moisture and structure to the cake.
+Save the egg white for recipes like Coconut Macaroons or Flourless Chocolate Cookies.

-• Baking Powder: This ingredient is crucial for giving the cake its light and airy lift.
+• Baking Powder: Gives the cake its light and fluffy texture.

 RELATED: 20 Breakfast Recipes For One